RacheldeJong/Anonymitycascade/README.md

 Examples can be generated with `visualize.py`, code to generate the examples are given in `examples.sh`

 # References
+[1] de Jong, Rachel G., Mark P. J. van der Loo, and Frank W. Takes.
+"Algorithms for Efficiently Computing Structural Anonymity in Complex Networks."
+ACM Journal of Experimental Algorithmics (2023). \
-[1] de Jong, Rachel G., van der Loo, Mark P. J., & Takes, Frank W. (2023).The effect of distant connections on node anonymity in complex networks. arXiv preprint arXiv:2306.13508.
+[2] de Jong, Rachel G., Mark P. J. van der Loo, and Frank W. Takes.
+"The effect of distant connections on node anonymity in complex networks."
+Scientific Reports 14.1 (2024): 1156.
  \
-[2] de Jong, Rachel G., Mark P. J. van der Loo, and Frank W. Takes.
-"Algorithms for Efficiently Computing Structural Anonymity in Complex Networks."
-ACM Journal of Experimental Algorithmics (2023). https://doi.org/10.1145/3604908 \
 [3] https://github.com/RacheldeJong/dkAnonymity \
-[4] B. D. McKay and A. Piperno, “Practical graph isomorphism”, Journal of Symbolic Computa-tion, vol. 60, no. 0, pp. 94–112, 2014. <br />
+[4] B. D. McKay and A. Piperno, “Practical graph isomorphism”, Journal of Symbolic Computa-tion, vol. 60, no. 0, pp. 94–112, 2014.